-Over five and a half years ago I came out to my wife as a gay man for the second time.
-The first time was shortly after we met twenty five years ago.
+Over five and a half years ago, I came out to my wife as a gay man for the second time.
+The first time I came out to her was soon after we met twenty-five years ago.
 After painfully wrestling with the kind of life I wanted to live going forward, I made the decision to move out of my marriage.
 My wife and I separated over three and a half years ago.

 I rapidly rebuilt my new life as an out gay man and began dating and building community.
 A little over two years ago I began dating a wonderful man and our relationship continues to grow and flourish.

 This past summer my wife and I agreed to move forward and get divorced, pushed along by my desire to be divorced before I moved in with my partner.
 After spending the summer talking to each of our lawyers, interviewing potential divorce mediators, and having a number of discussions about how we wanted to go forward, my wife and I selected a mediator and scheduled our first appointment for October 4, 2016.
 That appointment never took place.

 At 5:15 AM on September 29, 2016, I got a call from my wife.
 She was in the hospital emergency room and a CT scan had discovered a mass in her abdomen.
 Shortly thereafter my wife of twenty-three years was diagnosed with a very aggressive high grade dedifferentiated retroperitoneal liposarcoma, a rare and aggressive soft tissue cancer that grew rapidly in the space between her kidney, liver, intestines and gall bladder.
 I immediately began to help her navigate the labyrinthian world of cancer care and treatment.